 The DEC proposes to ban well pad development in 100-year floodplains, however, they acknowledge that the flood maps are out of date, that these maps have been unreliable in the past, and further that they will not be updated until late 2012 after permitting is proposed to begin.

 12. Drilling is allowed under state-owned land

 The plan does ban drilling is most state-owned land, but does not preclude gas companies from drilling under state-owned land.

-13. Has ignored documented science about natural migration of methane and contaminants
+13. Has ignored documented science about natural migration of methane and contaminants in drinking water

 There is documented science that shows that fracturing by injecting fluids into the shale will cause conditions that make transport of contaminants from the shale to surface aquifers possible, which refutes claims by the DEC that “contaminants in the shale are isolated and cannot reach the near-surface aquifers.”